Artists along the Northwest Coast are known for their woodcarving and weaving.

 In the Arctic, where temperatures are below freezing for most of the year, warm clothing is of great importance.

-A totem pole records Tlingit claims to land in southeastern Alaska by acknowledging the first sighting of a white man, who happens to be based on the likeness of Abraham Lincoln.
+A totem pole records Tlingit claims to land by acknowledging the first sighting of a white man, who is based on the likeness of Abraham Lincoln.

 A 19th-century totem pole from Old Kasaan village of the Haida helps us to understand the meaning and function of clan crests.